shell-pool/shpool/README.md

 be invoked directly by users, but will instead be called from a systemd unit file.

-TODO: set a magic variable inside subshells saying what the shpool session
-      name is.

 ### `shpool attach`

 The `attach` subcommand connects to the `shpool daemon` instance, passing in a